majnas/Machine_Learning_With_Code/Hidden_Markov_Model/README.md

 ## Object classification using Hidden Markov Model (HMM)

 #
-TO classify images to "circle" or "square" we have used Hidden Markov Model algorithm.
+To classify images to "circle" or "square" we have used Hidden Markov Model algorithm.
 The HMM classify the an image based on observations from the image.
 We have modeled the problem as following steps.

-- Extracting features from image
+## Extracting features from image
    - Convert RGB image to Gray image
    - Finding edges in image using *Canny* edge detector.
    - Finding countour in image
    - Selecting n = n_observations points from all countour points almost equally spaces

-- Preprocess features
+## Preprocess features
   For each image we have n = *n_observations* points as (x,y), X = {(x_1, y_1), (x_2, y_2), ... ,(x_n, y_n)}. we calculate the angle for each point regarding the next point as following figure.
 Then we calculate the angle difference for each adjecent points.

   <div align="center">